-McClutchy Family Scholarship Preference will be given to a student from Kolbe Cathedral High School.
-The McClutchy Family Scholarship may be awarded at the discretion of the Director of Financial Assistance to any student who has financial need or who is experiencing financial hardship.
+McClutchy Family Scholarship Established by Trustee John McClutchy Jr. '72, this scholarship will be given to a student from Kolbe Cathedral High School, and may be awarded at the discretion of the Director of Financial Assistance to any student who has financial need or who is experiencing financial hardship.